Posted by Ali in Dec 18,2012 with Comments Off

 Her character on Fox’s hit television series “Glee” may be snooty and proud, but in real life, Michele’s career had humble beginnings.
 She earned her first Broadway credits at nine years old, playing Young Cosette and Young Eponine in “Les Misérables” and understudying the character of Gavroche.
 In 1998, she had a small role in “Ragtime” as The Little Girl, followed by a six-year hiatus from Broadway.
 Michele returned in 2004 to play Shprintze in “Fiddler on the Roof,” understudying the role of Chava.
 But her big break came in 2006, starring in “Spring Awakening” as Wendla Bergmann.
 Michele gained widespread recognition for her performance, and in 2009 she landed the role of Rachel Berry on “Glee.”
 Now, Michele is in the spotlight more than ever.
 She made her film debut in “New Year’s Eve,” opposite Ashton Kutcher, and still stars in “Glee.”
 She would like to return to Broadway, though, and she told “Harper’s Bazaar” in August 2011, “I plan on playing every role on Broadway….
 ‘Glee’ is only the beginning.”

 This entry was posted on Tuesday, December 18th, 2012 at 2:28 pm and is filed under Lea.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.